 Lack of transparency is the most basic and also the most overlooked red flag.
-Review an agency’s website and, if you don’t see an address, bios and a client list, then this agency is likely not worth your time.
+Review an agency’s website and, if you don’t see an address, bios and a client list, this agency is likely not worth your time.
 If an agency looks like it is hiding something, then it probably is.
 It’s that simple.
-For example, there are many offshore agencies making big promises with cheap rates.
+For example, many offshore agencies are making big promises at cheap rates.

 Most of our clients come to us immediately after a bad experience, and more often than not, there is little information on the websites of their previous agencies.
 Full transparency should be the first criterion when choosing the right digital agency for your business.

 Be sure to determine the agency’s credibility and experience.
 Read through client testimonials on its website and review sites like Clutch, Expertise and even Yelp.
 Do the testimonials seem authentic?

 Ask for client references, including one from an account that did not go so well.
 All agencies have had engagements that did not go so well, and it’s important to get an idea of how they dealt with them and recommendations from the good ones.
 Call these references instead of sending an email -- you will be surprised by how much more information you can obtain from a phone call.

 Finally, does the agency have a decent website?
 Does the website appear high in search results, indicating its SEO acumen?
 Are its social media pages properly maintained and with quality content?

 Does the agency have experience in your industry?
 If it does, then ask about those engagements, what went well and what was challenging.
 If it does not, this is not a red flag.
 Instead, ask how it approaches a new industry.

 We have seen many industry-specific agencies go with a cookie-cutter approach, and we often see this in remnants of code and content indicating use for other businesses.
 Many times, a fresh set of eyes and a new approach is needed to unlock a stagnant marketing strategy.
 A good marketer can evaluate a client’s industry, online presence and competitors and devise an effective strategy.